xraypy/xraylarch/doc/installation.rst

 actually appear on your desktop depends on the Windowing system used:  they will appear on the desktop with KDE and many other systems, but not with Gnome.
 Clickable icons should also show up in the Applications selection of the "Start Menu" or Applications list.

+Alternatively you can download the `GetLarch.sh`_ script, and run that in a Terminal session.
+This will download, install, and configure the Larch package, with a result that is nearly identical to the binary installer.

 .. _install-src: